dreamcatcher-tech/network/Inbox/2024-08-06 2151 new thread with same contents.md

 Threads are peers, but they need to be able to inherit or be a clone of an existing thread.

-Be able to pull the last
+Be able to pull the last message out of a thread, rather than rewriting it into a file.